paylok999/silverlines_cms/README.md

 Install the packages

     composer update

+Import homestead.sql into your database engine

 Mysql Username and Password

-	Since this is a package and do not depend entirely on frameworks(you can install this on any framework), please change your mysql database(phpmyadmin) access to
+	Since this is a package and do not depend entirely on frameworks(you can install this on any framework as long as phpversion is high), please change your mysql database(phpmyadmin) access to

 	host: localhost
 	dbname: homestead